marcelotduarte/cx_Freeze/doc/src/setup_script.rst

      - Plist file to be passed to codesign's --resource-rules option.
    * - .. option:: absolute_reference_path
      - Path to use for all referenced libraries instead of @executable_path
-   * - .. option:: rpath_lib_folder
-     - [DEPRECATED].
-Will be removed in next version.
-(Formerly replaced
-       @rpath with given folder for any files.)

 .. versionadded:: 6.0
     ``environment_variables``, ``include_resources``,